 How will the Agency enforce this rule?

 We will enforce the rule the way we’ve enforced our air quality burn ban and excess smoke rules for years: by looking for smoke.
 Uncertified wood stoves produce a lot more smoke than a certified stove.
 If you have illegal smoke, we’ll be checking in with you to find out more about your stove.
 We are hoping most people take advantage of our funding assistance upfront and remove or replace their older stove.
-As of October 1, 2015, if we determine that you have an uncertified device, you’ll need to remove it or render it inoperable.
+As of October 1, 2015, if we determine that you have an uncertified device, you’ll need to remove and recycle it, or render it inoperable.

 Will you ask to enter homes?